HOW TO ENCOURAGE CUSTOMER LOYALTY

 I am prolific on LinkedIn, Twitter, Facebook, Instagram and TripAdvisor and each platform has a different style and focus.

 My Facebook page The Complaints Resolver is linked to this consumer website.
-My other Facebook page A Writer In Edinburgh is linked to an Instagram account of the same name and my website http://www.awriterinedinburgh.com to showcase my writing and services.
+My Instagram and Twitter account ‘grumpy_g1t’ is another platform I use, and my website www.awriterinedinburgh.com showcases my writing and services.

 My TripAdvisor account ‘awriterinedinburgh’ is a standalone account where I convey my honest appraisals on venues primarily around Edinburgh where I live.
 This is a popular platform and I have over 45,000 readers to date.